MiHaTsKiYi13/MiHa/README.md

-WARNING: DISCLAIMER

-Use at Your Own Risk: This script is provided "as is" and is intended for educational purposes only.
-You acknowledge that you are using it at your own risk.

-This **Windows Tweaker** batch file is a multifunctional script designed to enhance system performance, clean up unnecessary files, and configure various settings on a Windows operating system.
+This **Windows Tweaker** is a multifunctional script designed to enhance system performance, clean up unnecessary files, and configure various settings on a Windows operating system.
 Below is a detailed description of the script's functions:

 ### 1. **Create a System Restore Point**
    - The script starts by asking the user if they want to create a system restore point before proceeding with any changes.
 This is useful in case the user wants to revert to a previous system state in the event of any issues after running the script.